-Leonie Sandercock joined the School of Community & Regional Planning at UBC in July 2001 and served as Director of the School from July 2006 to November 2007.
-Her main research interest is in working with First Nations, through collaborative community planning, using the medium of film as a catalyst for dialogue, on the possibilities of healing, reconciliation, and partnership.
-She is using her recently completed documentary (with Giovanni Attili) 'Finding Our Way' as a catalyst for dialogues in BC communities (see www.mongrel-stories.com and www.facebook.com/FINDING.OUR.WAY.thefilm).
+I joined the School of Community & Regional Planning at UBC in July 2001 and served as Director of the School from July 2006 to November 2007.
+My main research interest is in working with First Nations, through collaborative community planning, using the medium of film as a catalyst for dialogue, on the possibilities of healing, reconciliation, and partnership.
+Other research interests include immigration, cultural diversity and integration; the possibilities of a more therapeutic model of planning; the importance of stories and storytelling in planning theory and practice; and the role of multimedia in planning.

-She has also written books about sport (Australian football) and about the Australian labor movement, and had one of her screenplays produced as an ABC TV Movie of the Week in 1992 while living in LA.
-Her best known urban writings are Cities for Sale (1975); Public Participation in Planning (1975); The Land Racket (1979); Urban Political Economy: the Australian Case (1983), with Mike Berry; Making the Invisible Visible: A Multicultural History of Planning (1998); Towards Cosmopolis: Planning for Multicultural Cities (1998); and Cosmopolis 2: Mongrel Cities of the 21st Century (2003).
+I’ve also written books about sport (Australian football) and about the Australian labor movement, and one of my screenplays was produced as an ABC TV Movie of the Week in 1992 while I was living in LA.
+My earliest urban writings were about Australian cities: Cities for Sale (1975); Public Participation in Planning (1975); The Land Racket (1979); and Urban Political Economy: the Australian Case (1983), with Mike Berry.
+After moving to Los Angeles I became interested in the challenges of multicultural, multiethnic cities, resulting in a trilogy of books: Making the Invisible Visible: A Multicultural History of Planning (1998); Towards Cosmopolis: Planning for Multicultural Cities (1998); and Cosmopolis 2: Mongrel Cities of the 21st Century (2003).

 Dale Prize for Excellence in Urban & Regional Planning, awarded by the Department of Urban & Regional Planning at California State Polytechnic University.
 The 2005 Dale Prize theme was "Voices in Planning: Transforming Land Use Practice through Community Engagement".

-Also in 2005 Leonie received The Davidoff Award, from the American Collegiate Schools of Planning.
+Davidoff Award (2005) from the American Collegiate Schools of Planning.
 This is a biennial award for the best book in the field of urban, regional, and community planning, in the spirit of the ideals of the late Paul Davidoff concerning social justice and equity, for Cosmopolis 2: Mongrel Cities of the 21st Century (London & NY: Continuum, 2003).

 1. Planning Theory and History

-My intellectual project for the past two decades has been to diversify planning theory and history.
+My intellectual project for the past three decades has been to diversify planning theory and history.
 In Towards Cosmopolis (1998) I used feminist, postmodern, and postcolonial theories to critique mainstream (modernist) planning theory and the ‘official story’ of planning history.
 In the edited collection, Making the Invisible Visible (1998), I go beyond critiquing the official story, and begin to explore insurgent planning histories, and the hidden or suppressed stories of marginalized social groups.
 I continue to be interested in theories of difference and their importance for planning practice.
 At the same time, I have tried to formulate a radical social project for planning, one that broadens the debate about what planning is, and who may be considered to be engaged in planning.
-One central question is how and why do cities change, And how might planning contribute to social transformation.
+One central question is how does social change happen?
+And how might planning contribute to social justice?
 Another question concerns the knowledge/power nexus, and who might be considered a ‘knower’, and what might be considered valid knowledge.
 A third challenge is how to democratise planning practices.
-Finally, I am currently engaged in an inquiry into the powers and limitations of story and storytelling in planning practice and scholarship.
+Finally, I am exploring the powers and limitations of story and storytelling in planning practice and scholarship.